Ferroin/Roll35/README.md

 ## Versions

-The bot code and core code are versioned separately, and the overall project has it’s own version as well.

-The bot and core code both use standard semantic versioning rules.
-The major version increases any time a breaking API change is made, the minor version increases any time a new feature is added, and the patch number changes any time a bug fix, optimization, or other non-feature change is made.

-The overall version of the project also uses semantic versioning, but it only increases the major and minor versions for **user visible** changes.
-In other words, a change that only alters the API between the bot and core code without resulting in any user-visible changes will translate to a patch release at the project level, not a major relese.
+The project uses semantic versioning, but it only increases the major and minor versions for **user visible** changes.
+In other words, a change that only alters the internal API without resulting in any user-visible changes will translate to a patch release at the project level, not a major relese.
 Additionally, some non-breaking changes at the project level may result in a major release at the project level simply because they are so impactful that they warrant a major release.

 #### Why are there no published images for versions prior to 1.2.0?